 Passports and Visas

-Please follow this link to check whether you need a visa to visit Spain.
-For information on how to apply please visit the this link.
+Please follow the link to check whether you need a visa to visit the Italy: http://vistoperitalia.esteri.it/home/en.
+For information on how to apply please visit the following link: http://www.schengenvisainfo.com/italy-visa/.
 If you require an invitation letter for your visa application please contact the Local Arrangement Chair.

 Currency and Banking

-Spain is one of the 12 EU countries that joined the EMU – the Economic and Monetary Union – which introduced the single currency, the Euro.
-Banks in Spain are open Monday to Friday from 8.30 am to 2.30 pm.
-Banks are closed on Saturdays and Sundays and national holidays.
-Spain accepts all major credit cards.
+Italy is one of the 12 EU countries that joined the EMU – the Economic and Monetary Union – which introduced the single currency, the Euro.
+Banks in Italy are open Monday to Friday from 8.30 am to 1.30 pm and from 3.00 pm to 4.30 pm.
+Some banks are also open on Saturday morning until 1.30 pm.
+Banks are closed on Sundays and national holidays and also on the town’s patron Saint’s day.
+The afternoon hour may vary from city to city.
+Travelers checks can be exchanged at most hotels and shops and at the foreign exchange offices in main railway stations and at the airports.
+Italy accepts all major credit cards.source

-In the time of the conference, Spain will be in the Daylight Saving Time, which is two hour ahead of the Greenwich Mean Time (UTC/GMT+02:00).
+In the time of the conference, Italy will be in the Daylight Saving Time, which is two hour ahead of the Greenwich Mean Time (UTC/GMT+02:00).

-In Spain the power sockets are of type F. The standard voltage is 230V and the standard frequency is 50Hz.
+In Italy the power sockets are of type F and L. The standard voltage is 230V and the standard frequency is 50Hz.